 Do I Need to Give Them a Gift for Their Time?

 No, taking the time to offer advice is voluntary.
-You might, however, consider paying for their coffee or meal, bring them a nice living plant, offer them something homemade like dried fruit, soap, baked goods, the possibilities are there.
-You might even decide to simply offer them a thank you card or gift card.
-It's the thought that counts after all.
+You might, however, consider paying for their coffee or meal, bringing them a nice living plant, or offering them something homemade like dried fruit, soap, or baked goods.
+The possibilities are there.
+You might even decide to simply offer them a thank-you card or gift card.
+It's the thought that counts, after all.